videlais/extwee/README.md

 `npm i extwee`

-As a NPM package Extwee's objects can also be used independent of the binary builds as part of other projects.
-Extwee exposes the following objects and their properties and functions.
+As a NPM package, Extwee's objects can also be used independent of the binary builds as part of other projects.
+It exposes the following objects and their properties and functions.

 ### *FileReader*